WycliffeAssociates/btt-writer-docs/docs/tFootnotes.rst

     :height: 245px
     :alt: BTT Writer for Android

-A footnote is additional text that usually appears at the bottom of a book’s page and is referenced within the page.
+A footnote is additional information about a certain part of the text.
+The footnote usually appears at the bottom of a book’s page.
-In translationStudio, a footnote is shown as a black page icon that you tap to display the footnote.
+In BTT Writer, a footnote is shown as a black page icon that you tap to display the footnote.
 Footnotes can provide further explanation when:

-*	There are proper names, words or terms that differ between various Bible versions
+* There are names or other words that differ between various Bible versions

-* There are missing words or verses in the ULB.
-(There may be text in one Bible version that is not present in the ULB.)
+* Some versions of the Bible have words or verses that are not in the ULB.

 To translate a footnote: